bifferos/bb/projects/led_salvage/README.md

 ![](img/11w_6.jpg)

 ...with some kind of supervisor chip along with the bridge.
-I may look into how this works later.
+So with a constant current generator perhaps the voltage across individual LEDs wouldn't need to be so high after all.

 ![](img/11w_7.jpg)